sergioframi/HackTheBox/linux/Poison.md

 Authentication failed
 ```

-After revieweng the manual for vncviewer, I noticed that it is possible to indicate a file as a password.
+After reviewing the manual for vncviewer, I noticed that it is possible to indicate a file as a password.
 So I remembered we have a *secret* file that hasn´t been used yet.
 After performing the following command:

 ```bash